*The 2023 Strategy has been adopted please see: Revised GHG reduction strategy for global shipping adopted (imo.org)

 IMO continues to contribute to the global fight against climate change, in support of the UN Sustainable Development Goal 13, to take urgent action to combat climate change and its impacts.

-Below you will find some frequently asked questions about IMO's work to reduce GHG emissions from shipping.
+Below you will find some frequently asked questions about IMO's work to reduce GHG emissions from shipping and the initial GHG strategy.

 What does the initial IMO GHG strategy say?